ThemDask/sector-O7/Readme.md

-# RPG Spaceship game built on Phaser 3 Framework using Javascript ES6.
+# RPG Spaceship game built on Phaser Framework using Javascript ES6.
 ### Work In Progress

+### How to Run
+upload files to a server and load "index.html"

 ## Button Configuration